moj-analytical-services/user-guidance/source/documentation/github.md

 In your web browser go to `github.com` and make sure you're signed in.

-Once signed in, go to the MoJ Analytical Services homepage at https://github.com/moj-analytical-services/
+Once signed in, go to the MoJ Analytical Services [homepage](https://github.com/moj-analytical-services/).

 Then follow the steps in this gif to create a new repository.